ava-tan/cornell-bjj/documents/design-journey.md

 ## Changes Based on User Testing (Final Submission)
 > What changes did you make to your design based on user testing?

+Changes made to our design based on user testing included for the Meet the Team page, we rearranged the layout so that the information for each officer was grouped together and the progression of ideas was more logical (vertical).
+We also changed the font of the body throughout to make it larger as on some displays, the text was very small.
+We also made the font size cohesive throughout the site so that there was a more coherent theme between the pages.

 ## Final Notes to the Graders (Final Submission)
 > 1. Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well. -Ava

+A strength of our site is the cohesive and clean theme throughout the site.
+To make sure that the site made the club look official and welcoming, we used a clean and simple color scheme.
+By doing so, we have achieved a site that looks polished and ready to implement.

+Another strength of our site was the variety of interactivity elements implemented, such as the fully interactive calendar.
+One of the most important needs of the client was to have a schedule for the team members, which I believe we have met with the calendar.
+Also, the other features such as the form and image carousel provide additional functionality with the site, which allows a potential member/user to find out more about the club and show interest.

+Lastly, a strength of our site is that the content has been well thought out and geared toward the target audience.
+Throughout the site, and especially with our Jiu Jitsu Basics page, we included an ample amount of information to set up a newcomer to Jiu Jitsu by including information about the Jiu Jitsu in general along with how-to videos.
+When using our site, it is clear that we have tailored the content to cater to our target audience, which I believe we did very well.

 > 2. Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications. -Asher